Haider (soundtrack)

 Haider is the soundtrack album, composed by Vishal Bhardwaj, to the 2014 Hindi film of the same name.
 The film, directed by Vishal Bhardwaj, stars Shahid Kapoor, Shraddha Kapoor, Tabu and Kay Kay Menon in key roles.
-The film is produced by Siddharth Roy Kapur and Bhardwaj.
 The soundtrack album features nine tracks, and was released on 12 September 2014 on the record label Junglee Music.
 Vishal Bhardwaj and Sukhwinder Singh won the National Award for Best Music Direction of Songs and Best Male Playback Singer respectively.